 Our stimulating degree courses are delivered by our team of academics, technical demonstrators and invited experts who together deliver excellence in teaching.
 You’ll learn from real industry professionals, to ensure your future success in the fast-paced creative industries.

 Dedicated to teaching both theory and practice since 1999, Mel began teaching at Arts University Plymouth in 2004.
+She is a Senior Fellow of the Higher Education Academy, AUP Teaching Fellow and RSA Fellow.

 Tim is a video artist based in Plymouth, and one-half of the audio/ visual/performative duo ‘Got any rice’.
 His audio/visual and performative works have been exhibited at Plymouth Arts Centre, University of Plymouth, The Gallery (Plymouth), ‘PL:ay’ festival (Plymouth), Permanent Gallery (Brighton).